‘(Click on pictures for larger versions)

 Sister Gun came down from Lund in southern Sweden to see us and her daughter Kajsa in Paris.
 She also got to come with us to La Fontaine, one of our very first visitors.

-What then did follow in 1976 made it possible to clean up the pretty dirty-looking frog haven and ‘pond’ called une fosse, at least in this region, le Berry.
-More about that further on, but it made it possible to at last fill in the big hole behind the house which had been used by the previous owners as a dump for all sorts of garbage and was also a growing place for brambles and nettles.
+The drought that then followed in 1976 made it possible to clean up the pretty dirty-looking frog haven and “pond” — called une fosse, at least in this region, le Berry.
+More about that further on, but the mud from the bottom of the dirty “pond” now came in handy to at last fill in the big hole behind the house which had been used by the previous owners as a dump for all sorts of garbage and was also a growing place for brambles and nettles.

-One evening when we were sitting in the living room listening to a wonderful orchestration of Verdi’s Requiem on the radio, we made little remarks now and then, even though we were totally carried away by the music.
+One evening during their short stay we were sitting in the living room listening to a wonderful interpretation of Verdi’s Requiem on the radio.
+We made little remarks now and then, even though we were totally carried away by the music.
 John remembers that Yehudi Menuhin played the violin and that Furtwängler was the conductor.
 All of a sudden Françoise got very tired of all our raving and commenting.
 She said “If you like it so much, why do you talk all the time?”
-Funny, but

-there was possibly something to her remark.
+Funny, but there was very likely something to her remark.
 It reminds me of John’s and my reaction when we hear some absolutely perfect rendition of a difficult note or phrase in an opera.
 We chuckle from sheer delight.
 Once at the Metropolitan Opera we were sitting in the orchestra I remember, and when we chuckled happily at the soprano (which one?) a lady in the row in front of us turned around irritably to hush us.

 First La Fontaine picture gallery from 1974